In this article:

-For USAF F-4 crew members who eject a second time from a Phantom II there was a very special punishment.
+Special punishment for USAF F-4 crew members who eject a second time from a Phantom II.

 In a military aircraft, an ejection seat is a system designed to rescue the pilot or other crew of an aircraft in an emergency.
 In most designs, the aircraft canopy comes off and the seat is propelled out of the aircraft by an explosive charge or rocket motor, carrying the pilot with it.
 Once clear of the aircraft, the ejection seat deploys a parachute.
 In two seat aircraft, the seats are ejected at different angles to avoid a collision.